LBHB/NEMS0/docs/conda.md

 # Set up an environment
 conda create -n nemsenv python=3 -c intel

-# Get inside the environment
+# Get inside the environment.
+# In Windows:
 source activate nemsenv

-# Install any needed packages inside that
+# In Linux/OSX:
+conda activate nemsenv

+# Use git to clone nems into the directory nems/.
+Then install any
+needed packages:
 pip install -e nems

 ```